elysemontano/elyse-lecture-notes/react/react-state.md

 #### Updating State with Logic
 The button needs to add a mile every time it gets clicked.
 Updating the number of miles is an action.
 The button will have behavior.
 And in order to create behavior means we need to create a function.

-The functions we write that produce behavior specific to our app live between the constructor and the render.
-Think of your class components as having three parts.
-Constructor at the top, custom logic function in the middle, render at the bottom.
-The only one that is vital to put content on the page is the render.
-The other parts are for preforming logic.
+The functions we write that produce behavior specific to our app lives after our state variable.

 Our function is going to take the current value of miles and add one.
-We need to update the value of that particular key in state.
+We need to update the value in state.
 We also need to ensure React recognizes the change and updates its view appropriately.
-So because of this React has a hard and fast rule: you don't update state directly.
-React has a special method called `setState()` whose job is to set and update the values in the state object.
-And since it is a method that is being called in the context of the class, we will use our old friend 'this'.
+This is where we are going to use the method in state called setMiles.

 ```javascript
 addMile = () => {